 If you can’t make it to the Harry Potter Warner Bros.
 Studio Tour, run through Platform 9 ¾ at King’s Cross station

 The Warner Bros.
-Studio Tour is a trek to get to as it is outside of London.
-Though it’s definitely worth the trip, you can get your Harry Potter fix at none other than King’s Cross Station.
-At the station, there is an actual Platform 9 ¾ with a trolley that is picture perfect, and a Harry Potter shop with everything you need for Hogwarts, including books, apparel and tickets for the Hogwarts Express.
+Studio Tour is a trek to get to as it is outside of central London.
+Though it’s totally worth the trip, you can get your Harry Potter fix at none other than King’s Cross Station, where Harry departs for Hogwarts.
+At the station, there is an actual Platform 9 ¾ with a trolley that is picture perfect, and a Harry Potter shop with everything you need for your year at Hogwarts, including books, apparel and tickets for the Hogwarts Express.

-Pro tip: Go early in the morning or late at night to avoid the que.
+Pro tip: Go early in the morning or late at night to avoid the queue.
 There are a lot of Potterheads out there.